SonarQube Server

 SonarQube 9.4: Terraform for GCP, faster Java analysis, OWASP Top 10 2021 support, and more

-SonarQube 9.4 offers new rules across languages; significant speed improvements for Java analysis; improved and expanded Java taint analysis; better C and C++ analysis accuracy; additional security reporting and an updated Portfolio PDF format!
+SonarQube Server 9.4 offers new rules across languages; significant speed improvements for Java analysis; improved and expanded Java taint analysis; better C and C++ analysis accuracy; additional security reporting and an updated Portfolio PDF format!

 More rules and faster analysis

-SonarQube 9.4 offers an exciting mix of new features and improvements, including lots of new rules across languages; significant speed improvements for Java analysis; improved and expanded Java taint analysis; better C and C++ analysis accuracy; additional security reporting and an updated Portfolio PDF format!
+SonarQube Server 9.4 offers an exciting mix of new features and improvements, including lots of new rules across languages; significant speed improvements for Java analysis; improved and expanded Java taint analysis; better C and C++ analysis accuracy; additional security reporting and an updated Portfolio PDF format!

 A video showcasing key features of SonarQube 9.4